Bizarro181/gtg-dashboard/README.md

 // Bugfix: Releasing a team doesnt make the team ready for the next round
 // Bugfix: unreadying a team doesnt allow them to re-enter

+Cant stop/pause running game (because it doesnt have a status?)
 Leaderboard styles
 Allow adding of game logo
 Use Dump for game statues